diegoperezo97/school-district-analysis/README.md

 # MODULE 4: PyCitySchools with Pandas

 I'll learn about Jupyter notebooks and the fundamentals of Pandas in this subject.
-A Python package for data analysis and manipulation is called Pandas.
-To extract raw data from a CSV file, clean and analyze the data, combine data sets, conduct computations, and build tables, I'll use Pandas and the Jupyter notebook.
+Pandas is a Python package for data analysis and manipulation is called used to extract raw data from a CSV file, clean and analyze the data, combine data sets, conduct computations, and build tables.

 Each of these activities is a step in the data wrangling or data munching process that data analysts use to clean, sort, and transform data into a format that can be more readily evaluated and used to convey information.
 By organizing the data by data type, formatting the rows and columns, and sorting or grouping the data, I may wish to modify the way my data is organized or add structure throughout the data wrangling process.
 I might also need to choose whether to preserve or discard missing values and decide how to deal with values that don't match.
 I may need to decide whether to concatenate or combine several data sets with the same raw structure into a single, sizable dataset.